rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 The one asymmetry: developer mode is refused on an image bench even in a `dev` environment, because DocType authoring writes app source files into the container layer that the next deploy throws away.

-Three create-time flags, three different jobs. `--base-image` names the image the bench's containers actually run and always takes an explicit `repo:tag`: in the mount runtime that is the base frappe image sitting under your editable workspace, static once set; in the image runtime it *is* the app image, the release the bench starts on, and `fm switch` moves it to later tags from there. `--seed-image` is mount-only and fills a fresh workspace once from a baked image, after which `--apps`, `--python` and `--node` override whatever that image carried. `--image` is not a create flag at all: it belongs to `fm bake`, where it names the image the bake *produces*.
+Three create-time flags, three different jobs. `--base-image` names the image the bench's containers actually run and always takes an explicit `repo:tag`: in the mount runtime that is the base frappe image sitting under your editable workspace, static once set; in the image runtime it *is* the app image, the release the bench starts on, and `fm switch` moves it to later images from there. `--seed-image` is mount-only and fills a fresh workspace once from a baked image, after which `--apps`, `--python` and `--node` override whatever that image carried. `--image` is not a create flag at all: it belongs to `fm bake`, where it names the image the bake *produces*.

 `--base-image` and `--seed-image` are not alternatives, and one bench can carry both: `fm create b --base-image ghcr.io/acme/frappe:v16 --seed-image ghcr.io/acme/app:v42` boots its containers on the v16 frappe image and fills its workspace from the v42 app image.
 The base image is read at every start; the seed image is read once, at create, and is kept afterwards only as provenance in [`seed_image`](../reference/configuration.md#images).